RealLangdonAlger/IP-Adapter-Gallery/README.md

   Enjoy enhanced upload flexibility by simply dragging and dropping image URLs into the upload fields.
 The system fetches and previews the image automatically.

 - **Enhanced Base Gallery Management:**
-  Easily create new base galleries and, when needed, delete an entire base gallery (with all its entries) directly from the floating base panel.
+  Easily create new base galleries and, when needed, delete an entire base gallery (with all its entries) directly from the Toolbox.

 - **Improved Canvas Editing:**
   The in-browser canvas editing tool now features an enhanced UI with a stylish overlay and live drawing controls, making temporary image tweaks even more intuitive.

+- **Color Filtering:**
+  Use the new color filtering feature to find IPA images with a particular color tone.
+Simply select a color from the integrated color picker in the Toolbox and click "Apply" to update the gallery with entries whose style image fingerprints best match the chosen color.

 ## Features